Setting up an AWS Integration

 Prerequisites

-An external ID should be added as recommended by AWS best practices to provide an additional verification layer when assuming roles in a third-party account.
-This can be any alphanumeric string between 2 and 1224 characters, but in this example we use a UUID.
+CLOUDQUERY_ACCOUNT_IDandTENANT_ID— Request these from CloudQuery support, then add them as secrets.EXTERNAL_ID— Generate this yourself (e.g. by runninguuidgen).
+An external ID is recommended by AWS best practices to provide an additional verification layer when assuming roles in a third-party account.
+It can be any alphanumeric string between 2 and 1224 characters.

 IAM Role And Permissions